-At PILAglobal we believe that all children, regardless of economic or geographic considerations, are entitled to an education that sparks creativity, curiosity, and joy.
+We believe that all children, regardless of economic or geographic considerations, are entitled to an education that sparks creativity, curiosity and joy.

-So we created “Nests,” innovative and engaging education spaces where young children can learn and heal through play.
-Our programs are built on three pillars that allow children experiencing displacement and poverty to thrive:
+So we created Nests, innovative and engaging education spaces where young children can learn and heal through play.
+Our programs nurture refugee and displaced children and families in three key ways:

-Nest classrooms are outfitted with materials that inspire curiosity, invention, and creative expression.
+Each Nest is outfitted with materials that inspire curiosity, invention, and creative expression.
 For children who have been separated from the familiarity of home, the opportunity to be autonomous, make decisions, and play freely within a safe and supportive social environment is a significant restorative experience.